-- 1. Create Your SPoT Account (as described in Step 2: Obtain SPoT License and Log In to Your SPoT Account). - 2.
-Create your venue maps (as described in Step 4: Map Creation and Venue Server Instantiation). - 3.
-Access the SPoT Admin Dashboard (as described in Step 3: Access the SPoT Admin Dashboard). - 4.
-Configure the ZoneDirector AP Group or SmartZone AP zone for communication with the SPoT Location Server (as described in Step 6: Prepare the Controller/Access Point Deployment for SPoT Calibration). - 5.
+- 1. Create Your SPoT Account (as described in Step 2: Obtain SPoT License and Log In to Your SPoT Account on page 16). - 2.
+Create your venue maps (as described in Step 4: Map Creation and Venue Server Instantiation on page 17). - 3.
+Access the SPoT Admin Dashboard (as described in Step 3: Access the SPoT Admin Dashboard on page 16). - 4.
+Configure the ZoneDirector AP Group or SmartZone AP zone for communication with the SPoT Location Server (as described in Step 6: Prepare the Controller/Access Point Deployment for SPoT Calibration on page 24). - 5.
 Begin using SPoT Presence for monitoring client association to your APs.